25513 Fox Point Ln., Millville, Delaware 19967

 Many dwellings offer walk-in closets, a flex room, a covered patio or private courtyard entrances, and a spacious "eat-in" kitchen.
 Natural light is actually a design element.
 Exteriors have vinyl siding with stone accents.

-New and resale houses are available.
-Prices begin in the mid-$300,000s, although current homes begin in the $500,000s.
-The HOA fee is $700 per quarter and covers lawn and amenities maintenance.
+Prices begin in the low- to mid-$400,000s.
+The HOA fees are $728 per quarter and cover lawn and amenities maintenance.

 Bishop's Landing has a nicely-appointed 10,000 square foot clubhouse.
 Indoor amenities include a catering kitchen, an aerobics studio, and a fitness center with weight and cardio equipment.
 The outdoor Olympic-sized pool is surrounded by a spa and sun deck.
 Neighbors can also enjoy a dog park, stocked ponds, a fishing pier, and courts for tennis or pickleball.
 The social calendar is filled with holiday parties, movie nights, crab feasts, Zumba classes, and book clubs.